Ampless/aggregamus/README.md

 Big data with substitution plans.

 ## How to use
-0. Make sure that you understand all of the instructions first, because you probably want to modify them.
+Make sure that you understand all of the instructions first, because you probably want to modify them.

-1. Create the configuration (`/etc/aggregamusrc.json`), it looks like this:
+1. Create the configuration file (`/etc/aggregamusrc.json`), it looks like this:
 ```json
 {
     "username": "133742",